 Accelerated Payments: Instead of waiting for regular annuity income, the rider may allow you to receive payments sooner if you meet certain health conditions.

 Coverage Limits: Riders may cover a specific amount per day or per year for care, or a percentage of your annuity’s value.

+Terminal Illness Rider – A terminal illness rider may waive surrender charges if you need to access the funds in your annuity due to a terminal illness.

+Death Benefit Riders provide a benefit to a beneficiary at the time of your death.
+Some examples of death benefit riders are:

+Return of Premium Death Benefit – A return of premium death benefit will ensure that your beneficiaries at least receive the total amount of premiums you paid into the annuity minus any withdrawals.

+Enhanced Death Benefit – An enhanced death benefit may offer additional features such as a stepped-up death benefit based on the highest value on the anniversary date of the contract.

 Ask about:

-How does this LTC rider work, and what triggers payments?
+How does this rider work, and what triggers payments?

 How much extra does the rider cost, and how does it affect my annuity’s growth?

 Are there limits on how much I can receive or how long payments last?

+What could I or my beneficiaries expect to receive as a result of this rider?

 What conditions or documentation do I need to access the rider benefits?